lukaszdk/ps2doom/README.md

 Credits
 ===========
 id Software for the source release

 Lukasz D.K for the quick port

 Cosmito for upgrade the port

-Adison(aka: dirsors) for the patches and fixes fjtrujy
+Adison(aka: dirsors) for the patches and fixes

+fjtrujy

-Wally modder for ideas and the direction
+Wally modder for ideas and direction

 André(Aka: Wolf3s) ideas and patches

 TnA plastic Motivation and ideas

 El irsa and squidware for helping me in question of porting the newlib

 Copyright